IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 local myArray = {"foo", "bar", "baz"}
 ```

-In TypeScript, there is a dedicated syntax for arrays - the square brackets.
+In TypeScript, there is a dedicated syntax for arrays: the square brackets.

 ```ts
 const myArray = ["foo", "bar", "baz"];